-The simplest, and most effective way to ensure the safety of your pet in the event they are lost, or wander is to make sure they are microchipped.
-In the United States there are approximately 6.5 million companion animals admitted to shelters annually.
-Of those 6.5 million companion animals, the ASPCA estimates approximately 1.5 million companion animals are euthanized.
-Looking at the data above presents a compelling argument as to why you should microchip your pet.
+So, you picked the right pup for you.
+Now, you must make sure they are safe!
+The simplest way to ensure the safety of your pet is to make sure that they are microchipped.
+In the United States, 6.5 million companion animals go to shelters every year and 1.5 million of these animals end up euthanized.
+Looking at the data above presents a compelling argument on microchipping your pet.

 What is a microchip:

 The RSPCA defines a microchip as a “permanent method of electronic identification.”
-At just about the size of a grain of rice, the microchip is a non-invasive and permanent safeguard against the possibility of your pet going unidentified if they are lost, or wander.
-Microchips are implanted in the animal subcutaneously – below the surface of the skin – via a hypodermic needle comparable to those used during routine injections for your pet.
-The microchip is placed between the shoulder blades of your pet for easy scanning and location purposes.
+At the size of a grain of rice, the microchip is a non-invasive and permanent safeguard against the possibility of your pet going unidentified if they are lost.
+Microchips implant into the animal subcutaneously – below the surface of the skin – via a hypodermic needle comparable to those used during routine injections for your pet.
+The microchip goes between the shoulder blades of your pet for easy scanning.
 The RSPCA also states, “Each chip has a unique number that is detected using a microchip scanner.
 The microchip number is recorded on a microchip database registry with details about the animal and the owner.”

 Advantages of a microchip:

-The primary advantage of investing in a microchip is the proven increase in the likelihood you and your pet will be reunited in the event they wander or are lost.
+The main benefit of microchipping a pet is that it will be returned home.
 Based on a 2009 study from ScienceDaily, “the return-to-owner rate for cats was 20 times higher and for dogs 2 ½ times higher for microchipped pets than were the rates of return for all stray cats and dogs that had entered the shelters.”
-Every veterinary office or animal shelter should be able to easily and quickly identify your pet and, provided the contact information is up-to-date, get in contact with the owner (you).
+Every veterinary office or animal shelter will be able to easily and quickly identify your pet and get in contact with the owner.

-Another advantage to microchipping is the affordability.
-Petfinder estimates the average cost of microchipping is a $45 one-time fee to implant the microchip and to register your pet in national databases for identification purposes.
+Another advantage of microchipping is affordability.
+Petfinder estimates that the average cost of microchipping is a $45 one-time fee to implant the microchip.
+Afterward, you must register your pet in a national database for identification purposes.
 When compared to traditional identification methods such as physical ID tags which cost, on average $12 (not including the collar) it is easy to justify microchipping.
 The permanent nature of a microchip compared to the impermanence of a physical ID tag illustrates the value of microchipping.
 For less than $0.13 per day (over the first year) you can rest assured that your pet can be identified in case of emergencies.

 Ease of installation is another advantage of microchips.
-With a quick and relatively pain-free procedure the process of implanting a microchip is something that can be done during routinely scheduled veterinary visits.
+With a quick and relatively pain-free procedure, the process of implanting a microchip is something that can be done during routinely scheduled veterinary visits.
 The entire process takes less than a minute and will not cause your pet any undue stress or harm.
-However, it is advisable that you make sure your pet is microchipped prior to adoption or purchase to avoid any lapse in coverage for your pet.
+The best time to microchip a pet is when it is a puppy or kitten.

 Contact your local veterinarian or animal shelter to get a quote on pricing for a microchip; if your pet does not already have one implanted.
-If your pet does have the microchip already, make sure you have updated your contact information if you have moved or changed phone numbers.
+If your pet does have the microchip already, make sure you have updated your contact information.

 Spread the word!
-Make sure you let all potential pet-owners know about the benefits of a microchip and encourage them to get the procedure done.
+Tell pet owners about the benefits of microchipping your pet!
 Your efforts could save someone’s pet from losing their family!